H.R. 1276: To remove restrictions from a parcel of land in Paducah, Kentucky.

 6

-Future use must stay public or recreational
+Future use stays public or recreational

 Who benefits from H.R.
 1276?

-Oscar Cross Boys & Girls Club of Paducah
+The Oscar Cross Boys & Girls Club of Paducah

-Department of the Interior
+The Department of the Interior

 Who is affected by H.R.
 1276?

-City of Paducah, Kentucky
+The City of Paducah, Kentucky

-Oscar Cross Boys & Girls Club of Paducah
+The Oscar Cross Boys & Girls Club of Paducah

-The Club could receive the property, but if it later wants to convey the land to any other entity, it must first offer it to the Secretary of the Interior without consideration.
+The Club could receive the property, but if it later wants to convey the land to any other entity, it must first offer it back to the Secretary of the Interior without consideration.

 Other potential buyers or nonprofit operators